Reference

 Dynamic arrays

-A dynamic array is a D-dimensional array that manages an internal memory buffer, and it is represented by multi::dynamic_array<T, D, Alloc = std::allocator<T>>.
+A dynamic array is a D-dimensional array that manages an internal memory buffer,and it is represented by multi::dynamic_array<T, D, Alloc = std::allocator<T>>.
 This class owns the elements it contains; it has restricted value semantics because assignments are restricted to sources with equal sizes.
 Memory is requested by an allocator of type Alloc (standard allocator by default).
 It supports stateful and polymorphic allocators, which are the default for the special type multi::pmr::dynamic_array.

 For most uses, a multi::array should be preferred instead.
+If T is copyable/default-constructible then multi::dynamic_array<T, D> is also copyable/default-constructible.

 The main feature of this class is that its iterators, subarrays, and pointers do not get invalidated unless the whole object is destroyed.
 In this sense, it is semantically similar to a C-array, except that elements are allocated from the heap.
 It can be useful for scoped uses of arrays and multithreaded programming and to ensure that assignments do not incur allocations.
 The C++ core guidelines proposed a similar (albeit one-dimensional) class, called linkL:http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#gslowner-ownership-pointers[gsl::dyn_array].